Krishna-274/Isreal-Palestian-Conflict-analysis-/README.md

 Upload your incident data CSV file using the sidebar.
 Explore and analyze the data interactively through the Streamlit dashboard.
 # Data Sources
 The incident data used in this dashboard can be provided as a CSV file.
-You can use the provided sample dataset or replace it with your own data.

-Contributing
-Contributions and improvements are welcome.
-Feel free to fork this repository, make changes, and create a pull request.
-If you encounter any issues, please report them in the repository's issue tracker.